Probate and Estate Administration

 We develop strategies based on client goals relating to passing on assets to loved ones, including minors and those with special needs, decision making in the event of incapacitation, and reducing long-term care expenses.
 We implement these strategies by drafting wills, trusts, such as Medicaid Asset Protection Trusts, Supplemental Needs Trusts, Revocable Trusts and Testamentary Trusts, powers of attorney, health-care proxies, and living wills.
 We also regularly discuss gifting and the impact of Medicaid “lookback” rules, and review beneficiary designations to insure alignment with estate plans.

-Small Business and Not-For-Profit
+Small Business Formation

-Formation of small businesses and Not-For-Profits and continued representation.
+Formation of small businesses and continued representation.

 We refer our clients to trusted law firms based on the type of injury and applicable areas of law.